siavhnz/qrcode-challenge/README-template.md

 - [CSS custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) - Great for reusing specific values throughout a document

 - [Flexbox](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox) - To lay out an Html file

+- [Box-sizing](https://www.w3schools.com/css/css3_box-sizing.asp) - It specifies whether the padding and border properties of a tag reflect the size of the tag or not.

 ## Author